 Ariana Kelly represents District 16 in the Maryland House of Delegates.

 Ariana is a lifelong advocate for Montgomery County.
 She has a proven track record in Annapolis and Washington on issues that matter to Montgomery County, including health care, the environment, and education.
+In 2010, she was elected to Maryland’s House of Delegates representing the 16th District, which includes Bethesda, Chevy Chase, and Potomac.

 Ariana’s Lifelong Commitment to Public Service